Raffles Financial Group Limited: Raffles Financial Shareholders Update

-Singapore, Singapore--(Newsfile Corp. - April 4, 2022) - Raffles Financial Group Limited (CSE: RICH) (FSE: 4VO) (OTCQX: RAFFF) ("RFG" or the "Company") We wish to give our shareholders an update on the latest development in performance of the Joint Venture Agreement ("JVA") between the Company and Stamatis Capital Pte Ltd ("SC") on 2nd February 2022.
+Singapore, Singapore--(Newsfile Corp. - April 11, 2022) - Raffles Financial Group Limited (CSE: RICH) (FSE: 4VO) (OTCQX: RAFFF) ("RFG" or the "Company") The Company wishes to give its shareholders an update on the audit status and business development of the Company.

-Pursuant to the JVA, both Parties incorporated a joint venture company in Singapore named "Raffles Financial Americas Pte Ltd" in which the Company and SC held 51% and 49% respectively.
-Raffles Financial Americas Pte.
-Ltd. ("RFA", or the "JV") had also entered into a joint venture agreement with the Joseph Sassoon Group ("JSG"), a privately owned investment management firms, to form Sassoon Raffles Financial ("SRF") which was each held 50% by RFA and JSG.
+China and Hong Kong are still facing tightened COVID-19 restriction measures in light of the surging Omicron variant cases.
+China's authorities are accelerating efforts in mass locking down several major cities to curb the recent outbreak.
+We believe that the zero COVID-19 policy ramping up by the China authorities will further hinder the progress of our audit.

-On 31st March 2022, SC served a notice of termination from the JVA to the Board of the Company taking consideration into the Cease Trade Order being issued by the Ontario and British Columbia Securities Commission to the Company on 6 January 2022.
-SC represented to the Board of the Company that SC had major concerns and issues on such Order that would produce an unfavorable effect on the ordinary business of both RFA and SC.
+As previously announced, we have yet to reach to an agreement on some outstanding audit matters in relation to the deployment of funds for our strategic supplier in China including, amongst others, the scope of the additional appropriate audit action, the procedure and logistic of the action, the workaround for certain limitations, as well as the additional audit fee.
+Considering the importance of filing the audit financial statement at the earliest possible time, we are now trying to approach different qualified auditors who could provide a more effective solution to resolve the aforesaid audit issues in China.

-In addition, following to the disposal of RFA, the Company no longer has any interest in the joint venture agreement between RFA and the Joseph Sassoon Group that was announced on 4th March 2022.
-RFA and its joint venture had yet to commence any business and generated any income up to the date of the disposal.
-Both parties had also not contributed any funding to RFA.
+Apart from this, in compliance with health protocols, the Raffles Financial Group is observing the avoidance of in-person visits and continues to work from home with the deployment of online communication tools.
+We envisage the effectiveness of our service level to our clients will be affected albeit the cases in our deal pipeline that need immediate attention and the fulfilment of their public listing expectation.

-The Board of the Company is of the view that the above action does not produce material financial impact to the Company.
+Nevertheless, we have utilised the deep local representations and client's networks of the two technology operators Bruce Ventures Private Limited and Dayou Investment Limited (Now renamed as Raffles Financial Technology (Asia) Limited and Raffles Financial Technology (China) Limited respectively) to expand our Finlass business unit.
+Under the enhanced Finalss segment, we are working closely with HuDuoBao Network Technology Company Limited), our cloud-based system master solution and service provider, to provide to merchants with our one-stop e-commence integrated solution for a fee.
+This segment is expected to generate positive cash flows to the Group.

-We will keep shareholders duly informed on the progress of our business and the audit matter and will work closely with auditors to clear this matter as soon as possible.
+We will keep shareholders duly informed on the progress of our business and the audit matter.

 On behalf of the RFG Board of Directors